jundalisay/sp/content/en/superphysics/principles/chapter-05d.md

 Taoism on the other hand emphasizes the 2 Forces called:
-- Dark Yin for the Negative
+- Dark Yin (with a tiny Yang spot) for the Negative
-- White Yang for the Positive
+- White Yang (with a tiny Yin spot) for the Positive

 Some Taoist schools say that it does not matter whether the Yin-Yang symbol is shown in a clockwise or counter-clockwise direction.
 We say that it *does* matter.
 The symbol should always be in a **counterclockwise or Positive direction**.